Catholic Church in Ivory Coast

+Interior of the Basilica of Our Lady of Peace in Yamoussoukro, Ivory Coast.

 The Catholic Church in Ivory Coast is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
 Catholicism arrived in Ivory Coast through the arrival of French settlers.

 The Catholic Church is the world's largest Christian church, and its largest religious grouping.
 There are an estimated 2.8 million baptised Catholics in Ivory Coast, 17.2% of the population (according to the 2014 Census), in 15 dioceses.
 There are 2,000 priests and 1,200 men and women in religious orders.

 The Basilica of Our Lady of Peace of Yamoussoukro in Yamoussoukro, is the largest church in the world, larger even than St. Peter's Basilica in Rome.

 History

 Origins

 In 1634, the first missionaries, six Capuchin firars from Saint-Malo, landed at Abiany, today called Assinie.
 Though they were initially welcomed by the locals, the mission failed as four of the priests died due to fever and the remaining two fled to the Portuguese fort in Axim in 1638.